NUJ members hold vigils and protests for colleagues killed in Gaza

 Edinburgh

-The Edinburgh and District branch have organised an emergency protest at 6pm today (Tuesday 12 August) to demand an end to Israeli attacks on journalists, a complete embargo on UK arms exports to Israel and an immediate ceasefire in Gaza.
-The protest will take place at the east end of Princes Street opposite Waverley Station.
+On Tuesday 12 August, the Edinburgh & District branch organised an emergency protest to demand an end to Israeli attacks on journalists, a complete embargo on UK arms exports to Israel and an immediate ceasefire in Gaza.
+The protest took place at the east end of Princes Street opposite Waverley Station.
+Hilary Horrocks, Edinburgh & District branch vice-chair, called for continued demonstrations as well as donations to the IFJ Safety Fund, saying: "These last remaining journalists have been murdered to stop them bearing witness as Netenyahu prepares his deadliest yet attack on Gaza City."

 London

-On Wednesday 13 August, the London Freelance branch will hold a vigil outside Downing Street in London.
-Members will hold cards and read the names of each of the colleagues who are confirmed to have been killed in Gaza by Israeli military action.
-Branch members will demand action from the UK government, including to support an investigation by the International Criminal Court into the blatant targeting of journalists and media workers by Israeli forces, as well as the passage of a binding UN convention on the safety of journalists and other media professionals.
+On Wednesday 13 August, the London Freelance branch held a vigil outside Downing Street in London.
+Those attending held commemorative cards and read the names of colleagues killed in Gaza by Israeli military action.
+Pennie Quinton, London Freelance branch chair, and branch member Mariam Elsayeh gave powerful speeches demanding action from the UK government, including supporting an investigation by the International Criminal Court into the blatant targeting of journalists and media workers by Israeli forces, as well as the passage of a binding UN convention on the safety of journalists and other media professionals.
+John McDonnell MP, NUJ parliamentary group secretary, highlighted the UK government's complicity in the continued targeting and killing and journalists.